docb/dbRackSequencer/README.md

 - Set "stores" a sequence to be recalled with a reset.
 - The voltage range of the knobs can be set in the menu.
 - The values can also be quantized to semi-tones if set in the menu.
+- 2.4.0: There is an option in the menu to hold the CV value on rests (inactive steps)

 ### TXVI
 ![](images/TXVI.png?raw=true)